-"I,, certify that this plat was drawn under m y supei rvision from actual survey m nade under my supervision n (deed d descrip tion rec cordec in Book, Page; Book, Page; etc,) (other); t boundaries not surveyed are clearly indicated as drawn from info found in Book, page; that the ratio of precision as cal is 1:; that this plat was prepared in accordance with N.C.
-Ge 47-30 as amended.
-Witness my hand and seal this, A.D.," rmation lculated :N. Stat.
-(Seal or Stamp) Surveyor Registration No.: Nothing in this section shall prevent the recording of a final plat the prepared in accordance with a previous version of N.C.
-Gen. Stat.
-4 amended, properly signed and notarized, pursuant to the statues appear at the time of the signing of the final plat.
-However, it shall responsibility of the person presenting the final plat to prove that the final so prepared and signed.
-7-30 as plicable be the D. Certificate of ownership and dedication.
-The following notarized owner certificate shall appear on the final plat along with the owner(s) signature: "The undersigned hereby acknowledges that the land shown on this within the subdivision regulation jurisdiction of the County of Cum and that this plat and allotment is (my or our) free act and deed and or we) do hereby dedicate to public use as (streets, parks, playg school site, open spaces and easements) forever all areas so shindicated on said plat." berland d that (I rounds, Owner's Signature(s) E. Director's certificate of approval .
-The following certificate shall on the final plat with the signature of the Director prior to submission final plat to the Plat Review Officer: "Approved by the Cumberland County Planning & Inspections Deponent on theday of," artment Signed: Planning & Inspections Director (seal) F. Plat Review Officer certification.
-The Plat Review Officer shall I certify the following certificate on the face of the final plat:
+"I, , certify that this plat was drawn under my supervision from actual survey made under my supervision (deed description recorded in Book , Page; Book, Page; etc,) (other); that the boundaries not surveyed are clearly indicated as drawn from information found in Book , page; that the ratio of precision as calculated is 1:; that this plat was prepared in accordance with N.C.
+GEN. STAT.
+47-30 as amended.
+Witness my hand and seal this day of , A.D., ."

+(Seal or Stamp)

+Surveyor Registration No.:

+Nothing in this section shall prevent the recording of a final plat that was prepared in accordance with a previous version of N.C.
+GEN. STAT.
+47-30 as amended, properly signed and notarized, pursuant to the statues applicable at the time of the signing of the final plat.
+However, it shall be the responsibility of the person presenting the final plat to prove that the final plat was so prepared and signed.

+D. Certificate of ownership and dedication.
+The following notarized owner certificate shall appear on the final plat along with the owner(s) signature:

+"The undersigned hereby acknowledges that the land shown on this plat is within the subdivision regulation jurisdiction of the County of Cumberland and that this plat and allotment is (my or our) free act and deed and that (I or we) do hereby dedicate to public use as (streets, parks, playgrounds, school site, open spaces and easements) forever all areas so shown or indicated on said plat."

+Owner's Signature(s)

+E. Director's certificate of approval.
+The following certificate shall appear on the final plat with the signature of the Director prior to submission of the final plat to the Plat Review Officer:

+"Approved by the Cumberland County Planning & Inspections Department on the day of ."

+Signed: (seal)

+Planning & Inspections Director

-the final plat, if it complies with all statutory requirements for recording, with
+F. Plat Review Officer certification.
+The Plat Review Officer shall certify the final plat, if it complies with all statutory requirements for recording, with the following certificate on the face of the final plat: